Vaazha: Biopic of a Billion Boys: Soundtrack

 The soundtrack for the 2024 film Vaazha was released by Think Music.
 The soundtrack includes compositions by Rajat Prakash, Nomadic Voice, Parvatish Pradeep, Electronic Kili, and Jay Stellar.
 The album was released under the Think Music label.

 Release

 Vazha - Biopic of a Billion Boys was theatrically released on 15 August 2024.
 A promotional event was held at the St. Teresa's College on 8 August 2024.
-Its second trailer was released on 13 August 2024, 2 days prior to official release.
-The film was premiered on Disney+ Hotstar from 23 September 2024.
+The film released to JioHotstar on 23 September 2024.

 Reception

 Box office

 On the opening day of its release, the film grossed ₹1.5 crores worldwide.
 As of 18 August 2024, the film collected ₹5.50 crores worldwide.
 As of 21 August, the film grossed ₹16.60 crore.
 As of 2 September 2024, the film grossed ₹35 crores worldwide.
 As of 6 September 2024, film collected ₹40 crore worldwide.

 Critical response

-Vazha - Biopic of a Billion Boys received positive reviews from critics with praise for its humorous dialogues, direction, music and story aspects.

-Saraswathy Nagarajan of The Hindu said that the first part of the film is humorous and the second part is relatable to the audience.
-She also noted that the smart one-line jokes were "some crude, some crackling — bring on the laughs" and wrote: "What works for this movie most is the relatability factor; director Anand Menen ensures that the narrative does not become maudlin, although the second half has plenty of scenes where it could have turned into a typical tear-jerker."
+Saraswathy Nagarajan of The Hindu said that "some smart one-liner — some crude, some crackling — bring on the laughs" and wrote: "What works for this movie most is the relatability factor; director Anand Menen ensures that the narrative does not become maudlin, although the second half has plenty of scenes where it could have turned into a typical tear-jerker."

+OTT Play called it "an impressive portrayal of the struggles and aspirations of boyhood".
 Vignesh Madhu of The New Indian Express rated the film 3 out of 5 and wrote: "The film works thanks largely to the smart casting choices and its effective emotional turn in the latter half."

 Ajay U. K. of The News Minute rated the film 2 out of 5 stars and wrote: "Instead of attempting to call out the toxicity among male friendships, Anand Menen’s ‘Vaazha’ takes the reductionist approach of 'boys will be boys' and settles itself into locker-room talk."